Hit the Deck (1930 film)

-Hit the Deck is a 1930 American pre-Code musical film directed by Luther Reed and starring Jack Oakie and Polly Walker, with Technicolor sequences.
+Hit the Deck is a 1930 American pre-Code musical film directed by Luther Reed and starring Jack Oakie and 1923 Miss America runner-up Heather Eulalie "Polly" Walker, with Technicolor sequences.
 It was based on the 1927 musical Hit the Deck, which was itself based on the 1922 play Shore Leave by Hubert Osborne.
 It was one of the most expensive productions of RKO Radio Pictures up to that time, and one of the most expensive productions of 1930.
 This version faithfully reproduced the stage version of the musical.

 Plot

-Looloo (Walker) runs a diner which is frequented with U.S. Navy sailors on shore leave, including officers.
-Two officers, Admiral Smith (Henderson) and Lieutenant Allen (MacDonald) accompany a wealthy socialite, Mrs. Payne (Clayton), to the establishment.
+Looloo runs a diner which is frequented with U.S. Navy sailors on shore leave, including officers.
+Two officers, Admiral Smith and Lieutenant Allen, accompany wealthy socialite Mrs. Payne to the establishment.

 Mrs. Payne is an heiress, and when she engages in conversation with Looloo, she expresses admiration for the necklace Looloo is wearing.
 She offers to purchase it for a substantial sum, but it is a family heirloom and Looloo refuses.
-Later, two sailors arrive at the diner, Bilge (Oakie) and Clarence (Ovey), looking for Lavinia, Clarence's sweetheart who has run away.
+Later, two sailors arrive at the diner, Bilge and Clarence, looking for Lavinia, Clarence's sweetheart who has run away.
 Bilge, is smitten with Looloo, and begins to romance her.
-Opening up to her, he reveals his desire to become the captain of his own ship after he leaves the navy.
+Opening up to her, he reveals his desire to become the captain of his own ship after he leaves the Navy.
 Before things go too far, Bilge's shipmates drag him back to his ship, which is scheduled to set sail.

-Based on her conversation with Bilge, Looloo decides to sell her necklace to Mrs. Payne, in order to get the funds necessary to buy a ship for Bilge.
+Based on her conversation with Bilge, Looloo decides to sell her necklace to Mrs. Payne in order to get the funds necessary to buy a ship for Bilge.
 When Bilge's ship docks once again, the two lovers are re-united, and Bilge proposes to Looloo, who happily accepts.
-However, when she tells him about the money, and the plans she's made to help him buy his own ship, his pride makes him indignant and he storms off.
+However, when she tells him about the money, and the plans she has made to help him buy his own ship, his pride makes him indignant and he storms off.
 However, he later returns and the two agree to marry.